 Every startup needs to develop messaging.
-It’s a process which the company will go through several times during its growth trajectory it is important to know the difference between incubator and accelerator in order to move foward.
+It’s a process that the company will go through several times during its growth trajectory.
+It is important to know the difference between incubator and accelerator in order to move forward.
 For many, it may conjure images of introspective meetings searching for the ‘mot juste’.
 In others, the process reveals distinct differences among the management team about the company mission, vision and proposition.
 Get it right and you have a common framework for marketing and sales to articulate the brand and its value to all stakeholders – prospects, customers, employees, investors and partners.

 To help the process, here are some guiding principles we find useful and more specifically some pitfalls to avoid.